CE-Programming/CEmu/README.md

   * Open the .pro file with Qt Creator, set it up (default project settings should be fine), and hit Build
   * In a shell, cd to the project folder and type `qmake -r CEmu.pro; make`

+_Note: Some core-related features like debugging and GIF-related support have to be enabled with the `DEBUG_SUPPORT` and `GIFLIB_SUPPORT` defines.
+For instance, the Qt GUI does this in the .pro file._

 You're welcome to [report any bugs](https://github.com/MateoConLechuga/CEmu/issues) you may encounter, and if you want to help, tell us, or send patches / pull requests!